wroge/wms/README.md

 [Releases](https://github.com/wroge/wms/releases)

-Alternatively, you can install ```wms``` via Homebrew, Scoop or Docker.
+Alternatively, you can install ```wms``` via Homebrew, Scoop, Snapcraft or Docker.
 Of course, you can also create the executable file from source.

 ### Homebrew (MacOS)

 ```
 brew install wroge/tap/wms

-// get latest version
-brew upgrade wroge/tap/wms
 ```

 ### Scoop (Windows)